Jonas1312/dice-coefficient-scale-sensitivity-pitfall/README.md

 In other terms, it means that Dice overpenalises small objects, and is too tolerant with big objects.

-Using a Dice loss or a Dice metric on a dataset with many different sizes of objects might lead to some surprises...
+Using a Dice loss or a Dice metric on a dataset with many different sizes of objects will cause your model to be biased.

 A solution might be to use the [Generalized Dice Loss](https://arxiv.org/abs/1707.03237).